LeMinux/PresentingSecureProgramming/TakingInput/TakingInput.md

 setting expected delimiters
 encoding
 ```
-These same actions can also be conducted in canonicalization, but once again we have to look at the entire process to determine what is what.
+These same actions can also be conducted in canonicalization.
-Since normalization is not intending to reduce to a singular unique form, you have to be careful about how it is done.
-Do not combine normalized input with non-normalized input or normalize partial input as it can create segments that are not normalized.

-This then raises the question then on why normalization is needed if the canon form is the better form?
+This then raises the question on why normalization is needed if the canon form is the better form?
 Once again I'll point back to that code block of the different actions for normalization.
-If we take the input of `A WaSp` and change it into `a_wasp`, or `A hive\n` into `A hive` is their altered form the canon form?
+If we take the input of `A WaSp` and change it into `a_wasp`, or `A hive\n` into `A hive` which process was used?

-//Include something here about normalization changing things to a state
-//Probably should talk about how canonicalization could apply to anything, but in terms of thinking it plays more like normalization in this case.

-It could be, but are we concerned about the canon form or just want consistency?
+Looking at `A hive` it is more clear it was normalized by removing the new line at the end, but would `a_wasp` be normal or canon?
+It could be said that `a_wasp` is the canon form by choosing this normal form from all others, but you can also say normalized input is lowercase letters with underscores.
+This is getting too much into semantics though.
 Sometimes you don't care about what the canon form is and just need consistency for raw data.
 Yes, the canon form is the most consistent and best for comparison, but that is assuming there is a worthwhile canon form to have.
-What is the canon form of a sentence or a JSON?
-A canonical form would include having the exact same order of elements in a JSON or correct spelling for a sentence.
+A canonical form of a JSON would include having the exact same order of elements, which would be necessary for hashing, but isn't always needed.
-This would be a lot of effort to conduct over something simple like removing redundant characters.
+This would take a lot of effort over something simple like removing redundant characters.
 Some fields like data science benefits from normalization especially with AI depending on consistent data.
 This can involve scaling numerical data in some way to reduce bias or trying to combine data sets in a way that can be meaningfully analyzed.
 For more interactive text based AI, this may involve creating consistent spacing of text since the text has to be tokenized.